ReinBentdal/wavy-website/src/pages/resources/guides/monkey-manual.md

 ---

 # MON**KEY** Manual
+> Work in progress.
+Feel free to reach out if anything is unclear.

 MON**KEY** is an ultra portable and versatile 2-octave Bluetooth MIDI keyboard.

+For further support, please email at: hello@wavyindustries.com or [join our discord server](https://discord.gg/4HQHERUW5K).

 ## Hardware overview
 MON**KEY** features a 2-octave keybed starting on the F-key.
 Play it as a typical MIDI keyboard, or access its extended capabilities thorugh the SHIFT key.
 While SHIFT is pressed down, you will get access to the labeled functions.